 How to submit (tentative process)

 To submit a preprint to JMIRx, the easiest way is to upload a Preprint to MedRxiv (or BioRxiv, respectively) and use the JMIRx submission forms on JMIRx.org, e.g. JMIRx-Med submission form (JMIRx-Bio submission form).

 This "one-click" submission to a JMIRx superjournal takes only 3 minutes - we are sure this is the worlds' shortest submission form!

 For detailed instructions and other submission options see How to submit to a JMIRx journal

 Innovative peer-review models

-Authors can select various modalities for peer-review, which include
+In the submission form, authors can select various modalities for peer-review, which include

 - A live-streamed preprint journal club run in collaboration with PREreview, a videoconference session where experts and interested readers from all over the world join to provide constructive feedback to the manuscript, the transcript of which will form the basis for an author revision.